kareemhalabi/aitrading/README.md

 2. **DEBUG** : Set to True if on development, ignore or set to false on production
 3. **DATABASE_URL** : URL of PostgreSQL database
 4. **SENDGRID_API_KEY** : The API key used to send emails via SMTP
+5. **QUOTAGUARDSTATIC_URL** : The proxy url given by QuotaGuard (a Heroku add on).
+Not required if the server hosting this application has a static IP

 ### Database and Superuser Setup